microsoft/TaskWeaver/website/docs/usage/library.md

 response_round = session.send_message(user_query)
 print(response_round.to_dict())
 ```

-:::tip
-`response_round`: the response from TaskWeaver. which is an object of the `Round` class.
+Essentially, you need to create a [TaskWeaverApp](../concepts/app.md) object and then get a [session](../concepts/session.md) object from it.
+Each time, you can send a message to TaskWeaver by calling `session.send_message(user_query)`.
+The return value of `session.send_message(user_query)` is a [Round](../concepts/round.md) object, which contains the response from TaskWeaver.
+A round is a conversation round between the user and TaskWeaver, which contains a list of [posts](../concepts/post.md).

-  An example of the `Round` object is shown below:
+An example of the `Round` object is shown below.
+To better understand the structure, you can refer to the [Concepts](../concepts) section.
 ```json
 {
     "id": "round-20231201-043134-218a2681",